-Marta and Vladimir Bodunov founded Duo Divites in 2009.
-Their performances included their own arrangements of original and popular works.
-The arrangements are published by Bärenreiter Verlag and Da Vinci Publishing.
-Approximately 1000 editions are sold worldwide annualy.
-In 2020 the debut album "Cogitare et Sentire" was released under the Primton label.
-The compositions were recorded in the Audioproduktion Berlin studio.
+In 2009 she founded Duo Divites.
+The performances included their arrangements for two violins of classical pieces written for orchestras or other ensembles and later published by Bärenreiter Verlag and Da Vinci Publishing.
+In 2020, the debut album "Cogitare et Sentire" was released on the Primton label.

-Marta plays on an old Italian violin by Raffaele Trapani c.
-1820 by master violin maker Peter Körner from Mainz.
+Marta plays on an old Italian violin by Raffaele Trapani (ca. 1820), kindly loaned to her by master violin maker Peter Körner from Mainz.

 "I play different genres of music such as classical, rock, pop and progressive metal, with great passion.
 In doing so, I clearly differentiate the individual music styles from each other through different styles.
 The music is an expression of feelings and thoughts.
 For every genre I concentrate on the essential stylistic devices: In the classics this is the traditional violin technique, the beauty of the sound as well as the depth of thoughts and feelings.
 In rock and pop it is the feeling of the rhythmic groove.
 Metal music is tension as well as fifths and fourths.”